Hypertrophic cardiomyopathy: Children

+Epidemiology

+The prevalence of HCM in the general population globally is 0.2% (1 in 500 adults), as determined by echocardiographic studies.
+HCM is more common in males than females.
+The most common presentation of HCM is in the third decade of life, though it can present at any age, from newborns to the elderly.

 Other animals

 Cats

 Feline hypertrophic cardiomyopathy (HCM) is the most common heart disease in domestic cats; the disease process and genetics are believed to be similar to the disease in humans.
 In Maine Coon cats, HCM has been confirmed as an autosomal dominant inherited trait.
 Numerous cat breeds have HCM as a problem in the breed.
 The first genetic mutation (in cardiac myosin binding protein C) responsible for feline HCM was discovered in 2005 in Maine Coon cats.
 A test for this mutation (A31P) is available.
 About one-third of Maine Coon cats tested for the mutation are either heterozygous or homozygous for the mutation, although many of the cats that are heterozygous have no overt evidence of the disease on an echocardiogram (low penetrance).

 Some Maine Coon cats with clinical evidence of hypertrophic cardiomyopathy test negative for this mutation, strongly suggesting that another cause exists in the breed.
 The cardiac myosin binding protein C mutation identified in Maine Coon cats has not been found in any other breed of cat with HCM, but more recently another myosin binding protein C mutation has been identified in Ragdoll cats with HCM.
 As in humans, feline HCM is not present at birth but develops over time.
 It has been identified for the first time in cats as young as 6 months of age and at least as old as 7 years of age.

 Clinically, cats with hypertrophic cardiomyopathy commonly have a systolic anterior motion (SAM) of the mitral valve (see graphic).
 Cats with severe HCM often develop left heart failure (pulmonary edema; pleural effusion) because of severe diastolic dysfunction of the left ventricle.
 They may also develop a left atrial thrombus that embolizes, most commonly, to the terminal aorta creating acute pain and rear limb paralysis (see below).
 Sudden death can also occur but appears to be uncommon.

 Ultrasound of the heart (echocardiography) is necessary to diagnose HCM in cats.
 Measurement of circulating cardiac biomarkers, like N‐terminal‐proBNP (NT‐proBNP) and troponin I (TnI) may be used in cats to strengthen the suspicion of cardiac disease.
 There is a Point-of-care test for feline NT-proBNP available which can be used at the veterinary clinic when echocardiography is not possible to perform.